teckel12/vue-barcode-reader/README.md

 * Adds option to switch between autofocus and manual focus mode (defaults to autofocus mode if available).
 * Adds option to set the focus distance (if in manual focus mode and camera device supports the feature).
 * Adds option to only select from rear-facing cameras (you probably want only rear-facing cameras when scanning barcodes).
+* Adds option to control the time between decode scans (defaults to 500ms).

 ## Benefits